SpokaneTech/go-meetup-tui/cmd/bteacmd/README.md

 type Cmd func() Msg
 ```

-Long story short: you run a function that returns anything.
+Long story short: you run a function that returns _anything_.
 Helpful!

 You will remember from our interface definition of the `Model` that both the `Init` and `Update` functions returned an optional `Cmd` - this is to allow you to trigger async actions that you want to affect your model and thus your view.
 If you have a bunch of things you want to do use `tea.Batch(...tea.Cmd)` which will just iterate over all the commands and run them.